 No withholding tax is levied on payments made to nonresident entities and individuals for standard software programs.
 Pursuant to the Law on Intellectual Property, a standard computer program consists of a set of instructions which are directly or indirectly to be used in a computer to produce or obtain a specific process or result.
 The programs may be contained in a tape, diskette, disc or other type of support.
 To qualify as a standard software program, the rights to the software license must be limited to those that are necessary to use the programs and not to exploit it commercially, reproduce it or change it.
 The exemption is also applicable to payments for the use of electronic books.
 For the VAT implications on payments made to nonresidents for the use of standard software, see item (v) in XII.C.3., below;

-However, the 15% rate indicated in (ii) and (iii) above does not apply and, instead, a 30% withholding tax rate does apply, if the beneficiary of the royalty is incorporated, domiciled or resident in any of the countries that are considered jurisdictions with preferential tax regimes (for a definition of these jurisdictions, see V.B.5.c.(2), above); The withholding tax agent is required to make a sworn written statement of the facts within two months following the end of the taxable year.
+However, the 15% rate indicated in (ii) and (iii) above does not apply and, instead, a 30% withholding tax rate applies, if the beneficiary of the royalty is incorporated, domiciled or resident in any of the countries that are considered jurisdictions with preferential tax regimes (for a definition of these jurisdictions, see V.B.5.c.(2), above).
+The withholding tax agent is required to make a sworn written statement of the facts within two months following the end of the taxable year.
 (For a discussion of the limitations imposed on the deductibility of these kinds of royalties for the Chilean licensee, see V.B.6.a.(3), above).

 (iv) 20% for payments made to nonresident producers and/or distributors for materials shown in cinemas or on television;